Clinical-Genomics/cg/documentation/README.md

 - One responsibility is to define the set of files from MIP to store (in Housekeeper)
 - Also used to interact with the workflow for starting it

-#### gt

-Interface to Genotype.
-For uploading results from the workflow about genotypes to compare and validate that we are clear of sample mix-ups.

 #### hk